madanyc/workfront-learn.en/help/custom-data/things-to-know-about-expressions.md

 * Field Name = Days Open
 * Expression = DATEDIFF(Entry Date,$$TODAY)

-Once saved, the number of days between when the issue was first created, or entered in Workfront, and today's date can be shown on the details page of an object or in a report view.
+Once saved, the number of days between when the issue was first created, or entered in [!DNL Workfront], and today's date can be shown on the details page of an object or in a report view.

 When viewing the same details page or report view the following day, you expect that number to increment by one.
 If the number is 5 today, it should be 6 tomorrow.
 The next day should be 7, then 8, etc.